 Keep in mind that a box spring is part of a mattress set.
 You will have to deal with the total height of both the box spring and mattress.
 With the popularity of pillow-top and other high-profile deluxe mattresses, the average 9-inch-thick box spring can make for a very tall bed.
 If the mattress is tall and you do not want a taller bed, look for a low-profile box spring that will keep the bed at a reasonable height.

-Select the materials that best suit your lifestyle.
-These days, bed springs come in all sorts of varieties, with densely packed coils, hypoallergenic or organic fabrics, natural fillers and other options.
-If there's a large price difference between two box springs that look very similar, read the fine print; there could be major variations in spring type, fibers or other parts of the box spring.
+These days, bed springs come in all sorts of varieties, with densely packed coils, hypoallergenic or organic fabrics, natural fillers, and other options.
+If there's a large price difference between two box springs that look very similar, read the fine print; there could be major variations in spring type, fibers, or other parts of the box spring.